 GCSE Grade 4 or above in Drama or equivalent performance-based qualification and GCSE grade 5 in English Language.

 You will learn through discussions, independent research, group work, practical performance and audience feedback.

 Assessment is by a written paper for Component One, performance and working notebook for Component Two and a performance and written report for Component Three.

 A Level Drama and Theatre Studies will train you from both a practical performance and an academic point of view.
-Students have gone on to study a range of different courses at university, including English, sociology, teaching and degree courses in drama or acting.
+Students have gone on to study a range of Higher Education courses, including English, sociology, teaching and degree courses in drama or acting.
 Many students also enter the professional industry of performing arts.

 Meet the A Level expert